andresebr/kumodd/README.md

 Metadata provided by the Google Drive are described in the [Google Drive API Documentation](https://developers.google.com/drive/api/v3/reference/files).
-A few of the available metadata are shown below.
+A few of the available metadata are shown in the following YAML.
 This is the metadata of a PDF file.

 ``` yaml
 alternateLink: https://drive.google.com/a/murphey.org/file/d/0s9b2T_442nb0MHBxdmZo3pwnaGRiY01LbmVhcEZEa1FvTWtJ/view?usp=drivesdk